adispen/gcp-secrets-in-cf/blog.md

 will need to also pass in a `project_id` field, though this is limited to the actual project ID number and not name.
 Otherwise it is assumed the secret and function live in the same project.
 To learn more about the project based limitations of this functionality be sure to check the [official Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudfunctions_function#nested_secret_environment_variables).

-**Note:** You should deploy the secret resource first, and create the secret version as you see fit *before* deploying the Cloud Function.
-If you attempt to deploy the Cloud Function while there is no appropriate secret version present the deployment will fail.

-Additionally, ensure you pass in the same Service Account we created above, which should have access to the secret we created in the first few steps.

 When it comes to actually referencing your secret with your function code, it will look exactly the same as when using an environment variable with `os.environ.get()`.
 As an example here is a brief python snippet of a function handler